gaganshera/camunda_poc/README.md

 - Select file `CLAIMS_POC.postman_collection.json` (in `postman_collection` folder) and import it.

 ### **Test flow of workflow**
-After running the above 3 steps:
+After completing the above 3 steps:
 1. Go to postman collection and run the `START CLAIM PROCESS` API.
     - This will initiate the claims workflow.
 2. Flow will move to the first task: `Notify and assign incident manager, adjustor and surveyor`.
 This is an external task, the node.js script will receive this topic event and print an output to console signifying processing of this step.
 It will then mark it as complete.